 Please note that your username and password will remain active for the period in question.
 You are welcome to check back from time to time, or you may wish to join the Controlled Vocabulary "group" by sending a note to (controlledvocabulary-subscribe@yahoogroups.com), or going to the bottom of the main page on the Controlled Vocabulary site at (http://ControlledVocabulary.com/).
 This list is primarily for the discussion of the use of controlled vocabulary in building and managing image databases, and dealing with metadata for image collections, but I will also post notices of catalog updates in addition to sending you an email.

-If you are having problems with the underlying Adobe Lightroom program, check out Lightroom Online Help file, or the Adobe User to User Forums.
+If you are having problems with the underlying Adobe Lightroom program, check out the Lightroom 2.0 Online Help file, the Lightroom 1.0 LiveDocs page, or the Adobe User to User Forums.
+If you have suggestions for how to improve the program, try using the Adobe feature request form.

 Please note that use of the Controlled Vocabulary Keyword catalog is subject to the End-User License Agreement ("EULA"), and that by downloading this software you agree to be bound by those terms and conditions.